Charter Choir - Who's Who?

 Matthew Walters (Senior Organ Scholar)

-Matthew Walters is Junior Organ Scholar and is in his first year studying Classics at Homerton.
+Matthew Walters is in his second year studying Classics at Homerton.
 He began playing the organ in 2013 under Christopher Tambling at Downside School, and was subsequently taught by Toby Moschard and Julian McNamara.
 He now learns with William Whitehead.
-In his final year at school he held an organ scholarship at St John’s Church, Glastonbury under Matthew Redman, performing at a weekly Sunday Eucharist and a monthly Evensong.
+In his final year at school he held an organ scholarship at St John's Church, Glastonbury under Matthew Redman, performing at a weekly Sunday Eucharist and a monthly Evensong.
 He has also performed in Wells Cathedral and Downside Abbey.
-In addition to the organ, Matt plays the piano and the trumpet.
-He enjoys football and captained the Downside Football 1st XI in 2017–18.
+He enjoys football and plays centre midfield in the Homerton College 1st XI.
 He also maintains an occasional philosophy blog and produces/mixes electronic music under the alias Reductio.
 When he's not exercising mind or body, Matt listens to drum and bass.

 Patricia Maude (Honorary Lay Chaplain)